Acting vs Reacting

 Reacting can be bad when you are constantly responding to everything out there.

 Let me give you an example.
 Do you flip out over whatever social issue is going on around you?
-Are these things that you flip out over anything you can actually do something about?
+Are these things you flip out over anything you can do something about?
 Does your flipping out affect any positive change?

 No?
 Then you are reacting, not acting.

 You’re wasting energy and resources that you could use on something more productive.
 Knock it off.

 Powered by Creative Market